Joghur/IQ96/README.md

  1. basic - Fresh Typescript React Native app where **linting** and **testing** is set up correctly
  3. navigation - React Navigation
  2. firebaseAuth - As above and Firebase authentication

+### building
+For building use:
+>npm run build

+This is for linux mint.
+It will open up a window using *nemo*.